isomerpages/govtech-stp/_rgl-germany/00c-rgl-faq.md

 #### 14. What health measures will I be subject to upon returning to Singapore after my RGL travel?

-Singapore-based travellers returning from their travel on the Singapore- RGL will be subjected to the prevailing Stay Home Notice (SHN) policy applicable to incoming travellers to Singapore from Germany, which includes 14-day SHN at dedicated SHN facilities and a COVID-19 PCR swab test before the end of the SHN.
+Singapore-based travellers returning from their travel on the Singapore- RGL will be subjected to the prevailing Stay Home Notice (SHN) policy applicable to incoming travellers to Singapore from Germany/Indonesia/Japan/Malaysia, which includes 14-day SHN at dedicated SHN facilities and a COVID-19 PCR swab test before the end of the SHN.
 Travellers will pay for the cost of the 14-day SHN and the PCR swab test.
 For more information about the SHN issued by ICA, please refer [here](/health/shn)

-You may also wish to refer [here](/health) for the latest details and updates on border control measures as well as [here](https://www.ica.gov.sg/covid-19/ArrivalSG) for information on the prevailing health measures for inbound travellers.
+You may also wish to refer to [here](/health/shn) for the latest details and updates on border control measures as well as https://www.ica.gov.sg/covid-19/ArrivalSG for information on the prevailing health measures for inbound travellers.

+#### 15. Do I have to take a COVID-19 test in Germany/Indonesia/Japan/Malaysia/ROK before I return to Singapore?

+There are currently no requirements for RGL travellers to take another COVID-19 test in Germany/Indonesia/Japan/Malaysia/ROK before returning to Singapore.

-#### 15. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Germany?
+#### 16. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Germany?

 Singapore Citizens, Permanent Residents and Long-Term Pass Holders who depart Singapore on or after 27 March 2020 will be responsible for charges for COVID-19 treatment if onset of symptoms develop within 14 days of their return to Singapore.